 Additionally, SaaS software is usually battle-tested.
 The companies behind them continuously test, improve and update their product.
 This is included in the subscription cost.

 A final benefit is the required technical knowledge.
 Although the needed level depends on the exact marketplace software, in most cases, basic internet savviness is enough.
-You will rarely need to read or write code.
+You will rarely need to read or write code, but still get to feel in control over your own business.

 What is the right approach for you?

 We cannot emphasize strongly enough the importance of building your Minimum Viable Platform as quickly as possible.
-From that perspective, using an existing marketplace SaaS platform is almost always the best method to start with as it is the fastest way to start learning.
+From that perspective, using an existing marketplace SaaS platform is almost always the best method to start with as it is the fastest way to start learning and iterating on your marketplace idea and your business model.

 But if we leave this assumption aside for a moment, the right method for you depends heavily on your answer to these three questions: